Steveiwonder/DataMasker/README.md

 ## DataMasker.Runner (CLI)

-This is a CLI interface for the data masking tool.
+The latest vwesion can be found a thttps://github.com/Steveiwonder/DataMasker/releases This is a CLI interface for the data masking tool.
 You might want to use this as part of your continuous integration if you backup/restore your live environments back to stage/dev after a release

 The options are as follows